jrowberg/crypto-export/README.md

 1. Navigate to the installation folder that you chose, e.g. `C:\Python\WinPython-64bit-3.5.4.1Qt5`
 2. Run the `WinPython Command Prompt.exe` application to enter the command line environment
-3. Type `pip install coinbase gdax` to install the libraries from official sources
+3. Type `pip install coinbase cbp` to install the libraries from official sources

 Now you're all set.
 The export script will be able to use those libraries when you run it.

 # Configuration

 To use the script, you first need to supply API credentials in a configuration file for the exchange(s) that you want to use.
-At the moment, the only supported exchanges are Coinbase and GDAX.
+At the moment, the only supported exchanges are Coinbase and Coinbase Pro.
 Configuration is done using an INI-like format that is pretty self-explanatory.
 You can refer to the `crypto_export.conf.sample` file for reference, but here's what it looks like:

 ```
 [files]